Pipeline and Hazardous Materials Safety Administration (PHMSA), DOT.

 This notice announces a public meeting of the Technical Pipeline Safety Standards Committee, also known as the Gas Pipeline Advisory Committee (GPAC).
-The GPAC will meet to continue discussing topics and provisions for the proposed rule titled “Safety of Gas Transmission and Gathering Pipelines.”
+The GPAC will meet to discuss the gathering line component of the proposed rule titled “Safety of Gas Transmission and Gathering Pipelines.”

-The meeting will be held at a location yet to be determined in the Washington, DC Metropolitan area.
-The meeting location, agenda and any additional information will be published on the following pipeline advisory committee meeting and registration page at: https://primis.phmsa.dot.gov/meetings/MtgHome.mtg?mtg=132.
+The meeting will be held at the U.S. Department of Transportation, Media Center, West Building, 1200 New Jersey Ave SE, Washington, DC 20590.
+The agenda and any additional information for the meeting will be Start Printed Page 14725published on the following meeting page at https://primis.phmsa.dot.gov/meetings/MtgHome.mtg?mtg=143.

-The meeting will not be webcast; however, presentations will be available on the meeting page and posted on the E-Gov website, http://www.regulations.gov, under docket number PHMSA-2016-0136 within 30 days following the meeting.
+The meeting will also be webcast.
+Information for accessing the webcast will be posted on the meeting page at https://primis.phmsa.dot.gov/meetings/MtgHome.mtg?mtg=143.
+Presentations will be available on the meeting page and posted on the E-Gov website at https://www.regulations.gov/, under docket number PHMSA-2016-0136 within 30 days following the meeting.

-E-Gov website: http://www.regulations.gov.
+E-Gov Website: https://www.regulations.gov.
 This site allows the public to enter comments on any Federal Register notice issued by any agency.

 Mail: Docket Management Facility; U.S. Department of Transportation (DOT), 1200 New Jersey Avenue SE, West Building, Room W12-140, Washington, DC 20590-0001.

 Hand Delivery: Room W12-140 on the ground level of the DOT West Building, 1200 New Jersey Avenue SE, Washington, DC, between 9:00 a.m. and 5:00 p.m., Monday through Friday, except on Federal holidays.